bshoshany/thread-pool/README.md

 As with `parallelize_loop()`, the first argument can be omitted if the start index is 0, and the last argument can be omitted if the number of blocks should be equal to the number of threads.

-**Warning!** Since `push_loop()` does not return a `BS::multi_future`, there is no built-in way for the user to know when the loop finishes executing.
+**Warning:** Since `push_loop()` does not return a `BS::multi_future`, there is no built-in way for the user to know when the loop finishes executing.
 You must use either [`wait_for_tasks()`](#manually-waiting-for-all-tasks-to-complete), or some other method such as condition variables, to ensure that the loop finishes executing before trying to use anything that depends on its output.
 Otherwise, bad things will happen!

 ## Helper classes